pololu/rpicsim/docs/Variables.md

 Protected bits
 ----

-When you write to the register with {RPicSim::Variable#value=}, you are (according to our understanding of MPLAB X) writing to it in the same way that the simulated microcontroller would write to it.
+When you write to a register with {RPicSim::Variable#value=}, you are (according to our understanding of MPLAB X) writing to it in the same way that the simulated microcontroller would write to it.
 This means that some bits might not be writable or might have restrictions on what value can be written to them.
 For example, the TO and PD bits of the STATUS register on the PIC10F322 are not writable by the microcontroller.